gardener/gardener/docs/development/monitoring-stack.md

 * **service**
   * Name of the component (in lowercase) e.g. `kube-apiserver`, `alertmanager` or `vpn`.
 * **severity**
-  * `blocker`: All issues which make the cluster entirely unusable e.g. `KubeAPIServerDown` or `KubeSchedulerDown`
+  * `blocker`: All issues which make the cluster entirely unusable, e.g. `KubeAPIServerDown` or `KubeSchedulerDown`
-  * `critical`: All issues which affect single functionalities/components but not affect the cluster in its core functionality e.g. `VPNDown` or `KubeletDown`.
+  * `critical`: All issues which affect single functionalities/components but do not affect the cluster in its core functionality e.g. `VPNDown` or `KubeletDown`.
   * `info`: All issues that do not affect the cluster or its core functionality, but if this component is down we cannot determine if a blocker alert is firing. (i.e. A component with an info level severity is a dependency for a component with a blocker severity)
   * `warning`: No current existing issue, rather a hint for situations which could lead to real issue in the close future e.g. `HighLatencyApiServerToWorkers` or `ApiServerResponseSlow`.